 This could include walking you through the Franchise Disclosure Document (FDD), a document every franchise uses to disclose 23 key pieces of information to its franchisee candidates, including starting costs, the brand’s financial health, and what you can expect to receive as a franchise owner.

 It also would include a thorough review of the Franchise Agreement (FA), which outlines the terms and conditions you would adhere to as a franchisee, as well as the obligations of both the franchisee and franchisor.

 “There are so many opportunities out there and FDDs are huge, detailed documents.
 It would be impossible to know the ins and outs of all of the FDDS and FAs for hundreds of different companies.
 A good broker will know the basics of the FDD and be able to point out the differences between companies, what to look for, and important pieces to look at,” he said.

-Franchise brokers can help speed up the franchise research process.
+- Franchise brokers can help speed up the franchise research process.

-Another consideration is that not all franchises are available in all locations.
-While you may have your heart set on opening a brand in your town, that territory may not exist.
-A franchise broker can quickly let you know what territories are available for any given franchise and save you a lot of time before you become too invested in one or two brands.
+- A franchise broker can quickly let you know what territories are available for any given franchise and save you a lot of time before you become too invested in one or two brands.

 - Franchise brokers are paid on commission and typically represent a portfolio of brands.

 - Some franchise brokers will only point you to emerging brands that may not yet have proven business models.